In myth, folklore, and horror cinema, there's always been a dark and macabre interest in cannibalism.

 The Texas Chain Saw Massacre is about a group of adolescents who find themselves in an inexplicably surreal hell.
 It's a chilling film that stems from the madness of a family left untreated, an insanity that festers and spreads indiscriminately.

 The plot was partly inspired by real-life grave robber Ed Gein.
 The film is an absolute classic and damn near perfect.
-The Texas Chain Saw Massacre is top of the best movies with cannibals ever made.
+The Texas Chain Saw Massacre is top of the best movies about cannibals ever made.